Dipakxettri/100DaysPython/README.md

 # 100DaysPython
 The 100 Days of mastering python journey.

-Day001 : Intro,variable Data Types and more.
+Day001 : Intro,variable,Data Types,operators and more.